FAQ

 There are no standard views for conference proceedings, but they are included in the COUNTER Title Report (TR).
 Use the TR: Filter Title Master Report to view the usage statistics about conference proceedings.

-You can find out more about how to use the TR: Filter Title Master Report with our guide to Creating tailored views using the TR: Filter Title Master Report – a step-by-step guide [PDF] and video guide How can JUSP filters tailor reports to my requirements?
+You can find out more about how to use the TR: Filter Title Master Report for COUNTER Release 5 with our guide to Creating tailored views using the TR: Filter Title Master Report – a step-by-step guide [PDF] and video guide How can JUSP filters tailor reports to my requirements?

 Note that in COUNTER Release 5, conference proceedings do not have a specific Data_Type and most publishers, including IEEE, use Data_Type=Other.
 Data_Types for Conference and Conference_Item will be introduced in COUNTER 5.1 which is due for release in February 2025.